MCP access methods

-MCP supports API token–based authentication and OAuth2 integration with Workato Identity.
-Token–based authentication is set by default, but you can switch between authentication methods.
+MCP supports API token–based access and OAuth2 integration with Workato Identity.
+Token–based access is set by default, but you can switch between access methods.

 SWITCHING ACCESS METHODS

 The MCP token is revoked when you switch from token-based access to Workato Identity.
-This means that users can no longer access the MCP server with token authentication.
+This means that users can no longer access the MCP server with token access.

-OAuth2 authentication enables you to govern access within Workato Identity.
-This enables admins to control MCP server access centrally without managing separate tokens.
-OAuth2 authentication with Workato Identity provides your end users with a single sign-on (SSO) experience across MCP clients like Claude, Cursor, and Windsurf.
+OAuth2 access enables you to govern access within Workato Identity.
+This enables you to control MCP server access centrally without managing separate tokens.
+OAuth2 access with Workato Identity provides your end users with a single sign-on (SSO) experience across MCP clients like Claude, Cursor, and Windsurf.

 MCP and Workato Identity integration ensures enterprise-grade security centralized access management.

-Complete the following steps to use Workato Identity for MCP server authentication:
+Complete the following steps to use Workato Identity for MCP server access:

 Sign in to your Workato account.